The first time I read about smashing cucumbers I was a bit skeptical.

 And you know what?
 It felt good.

-It TASTED good.
-The cucumbers tasted more like cucumbers than ever before.
+It tasted SO GOOD!
+The cucumbers tasted more cucumber-y than ever before.

 So it dawned on me that although it’s good for you, keeping the skin on is like keeping a massive lock on a huge amount of delicate cucumber flavour that I love.

-So, I pretty much peel all my cukes now.
+So, I peel almost all my cukes now.

-Ok, so what does this have to do with smashed cucumber salad?
+What does this have to do with Smashed Cucumber Salad?

-The point of my story is that the same flavour unlocking thing happens when you smash them.
-Basically you’re busting up all the little flavour cells and releasing their cucumbery-ness to the world.
-It’s great.
+The point of my story is that the wonderful flavour-unlocking thing that happens with you peel cucumbers also happens when you smash cucumbers.
+You’re busting up all the little flavour cells and releasing their cucumbery-ness to the world.
+The smashing also creates tons of little nooks and crannies for the dressing to get into.
+It’s great!

-Once you’ve peeled and smashed them, cut the cucumbers into rough bite-sized pieces.
-Place in a colander and sprinkle the cucumber pieces with a pinch of salt, sea salt or kosher salt will do.
+- Cut the cucumbers into rough bite-sized pieces.
+Place the pieces into a colander and sprinkle with a pinch of salt.
+Sea salt or kosher salt will do.
 Toss to coat, and let them drain in the colander set over a large bowl in the fridge for anywhere from 10 to 30 minutes.

 Bring this smashed cucumber salad to a potluck or serve at home among other side dishes like steamed rice, noodles, or sweet chili green beans.
 It goes really well with grilled fish or chicken.